OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: OntoLogX Framework Design

-In this section we detail the design of OntoLogX, explaining its components, the way they interact, and the design of the underlying ontology used to structure the knowledge extracted from logs.
+This section details the architecture and operational workflow of OntoLogX.
+We describe how the system integrates retrieval, generation, and validation modules under an ontology-guided framework to transform raw log data into structured, semantically consistent knowledge graphs.
+Each subsection outlines the key components their interactions, and the design of the underlying ontology used to structure the knowledge extracted from logs.